| |

 Sources:

-Burrell, Fred, and Anthony Newman: location information of 1970 Schlicker Organ.
+Burrell, Fred, and Anthony Newman.
+Information regarding provenance of 1970 Schlicker Organ.

 Dolkart, Andrew S. and Matthew A. Postal.
 Guide to New York City Landmarks (Third Edition).
 New York City Landmarks Preservation Commission.
 Hoboken: John Wiley & Sons, Inc. 2004.